Pedestrian zone: New Zealand

-Wellington's Cuba Street is the first pedestrian only street in New Zealand, when in 1965 the Wellington tramway lines were removed the street was closed off to traffic and after public pressure to keep it closed part of the street was pedestrianised in 1969 and reopened as Cuba Mall.
+Wellington's Cuba Street became the first pedestrian-only street in New Zealand when in 1965 the Wellington tramway lines were removed and the street was closed off to auto traffic, and after public pressure to keep it closed to automobiles, part of the street was pedestrianised in 1969 and reopened as Cuba Mall.

-New Zealand's second-largest city Christchurch made its main shopping streets (Cashel & High Street) pedestrian only in 1982 and created City Mall (also commonly known as Cashel Mall) the concept was first proposed in 1965 (around the same time Wellington proposed Cuba Street's pedestrianisation) after the success of Cuba Mall in Wellington, Christchurch decided to continue with the plans and in 1976 the Bridge of Remembrance was pedestrianised and eventually in August 1982 after the entire City Mall was pedestrianised and fully opened to the public.
-The area was repaved once again in the late 2000s and again after the Christchurch Earthquakes in 2010 & 2011.
+New Zealand's second-largest city, Christchurch, made its main shopping streets (Cashel & High Street) pedestrian-only in 1982 and created City Mall, also commonly known as Cashel Mall.
+The concept was first proposed in 1965, around the same time Wellington proposed Cuba Street's pedestrianisation.
+After the success of Cuba Mall in Wellington, Christchurch decided to continue with the plans.
+In 1976 the Bridge of Remembrance was pedestrianised, and eventually in August 1982 the entire City Mall was pedestrianised and fully opened to the public.
+The area was repaved in the late 2000s and again after the Christchurch Earthquakes in 2010 & 2011.

-Queenstown has made most of its town centre a pedestrian zone with the lower part of Ballarat Street made pedestrian in the 1970s and turned into Queenstown Mall the most recently Lower Beach Street has partially been pedestrianised with now only one way traffic for cars.
+Queenstown has made most of its town centre a pedestrian zone with the lower part of Ballarat Street converted in the 1970s and turned into Queenstown Mall.
+Most recently, Lower Beach Street has been partially pedestrianised with now only one-way traffic for cars.

-Auckland's Lower Queen Street was re-pedestrinsied in 2020 creating Te Komititanga the area was previously home to Queen Elizabeth Square which was a pedestrian only space that opened in 1980 but was turned into a road again in 2003.
-Many proposals have been made to fully pedestrianise or pedestrianise most of Queen Street such proposals have been made in 1971, 1972, 1973, 1978, 1979, 2011, 2018, 2021 and most recently in 2022.
+Auckland's Lower Queen Street was pedestrianised in 2020.

-Town Centre style Pedestrian Malls rose in popularity in the 1970 & 1980s springing up around New Zealand after the success of Cuba Mall, many however have since fallen into disrepair and abandonment and are now classified as Dead Malls examples are Bishopdale Village Mall, Otara Town Centre and New Brighton Mall.
-Pedestrian malls are still being built however much more scarcely and now are usually called Town Centres and have parking on the outskirts examples are Rolleston Fields, The Sands Town Centre & The Landing Wigram.
+Town Centre–style pedestrian malls rose in popularity in the 1970 & 1980s, springing up around New Zealand after the success of Cuba Mall.
+Many, however, have since fallen into disrepair and abandonment and are now classified as Dead malls, including Bishopdale Village Mall, Otara Town Centre, and New Brighton Mall.
+Pedestrian malls are still being built, however much more scarcely and now are usually called Town Centres and have parking on the outskirts, including Rolleston Fields, The Sands Town Centre, and The Landing Wigram.

-A proposal has been made for a pedestrian priority community near Papakura in Auckland, the community would be called Sunfield and cost $4 Billion NZD to build it is designed to have 4,400 homes and is project to decrease normal car usage by 90% compared to if it was a normal non pedestrian priority suburb.
-It has ran into challenges after the project being declined for fast-tracking following Covid-19 and will be taking Kāinga Ora to court over the matter.
+A proposal has been made for a pedestrian priority community near Papakura in Auckland.
+The community would be called Sunfield and cost $4 Billion NZD to build.
+It is designed to have 4,400 homes and is projected to decrease normal car usage by 90% compared to typical suburbs.
+It has run into challenges after the project being rejected by Kāinga Ora for fast-tracking following Covid-19; construction authorities took Kāinga Ora to court over the matter.